Let’s Do Something Important. Together!

 Don White is a unique performer –– equal parts comedian, author and songwriter –– who has been selling out venues across the country for fifteen years.
 Since 1999, Don has successfully partnered with dozens of organizations to raise much needed funds and awareness by presenting benefit concerts.
 A Don White Concert creates an incredibly powerful fundraising opportunity by combining an organization’s dedicated supporters with Don’s media savvy publicist and enthusiastic fan base.

 Keep reading to learn more about how your organization can present a successful Don White Concert.
-You can contact us directly at 781-595-5827 or by e-mail.

 Several years ago I was involved in a series of poorly managed fundraisers.
 I subsequently took a long look at the process to see if I could determine what caused them to be unsuccessful.
 I sat down with my agent and we discussed everything we knew about the art of fundraising.
 We made a list of things that we felt increased the likelihood of success and a list of things that we felt increased the likelihood of failure.
 We then developed a formula that, if adhered to, provided the best opportunity for a successful event.
 I really enjoy raising money for worthy causes.
 When I make the decision to participate in a fundraiser I want to be sure that there is a reasonable chance that the efforts of everyone involved will prove fruitful.